ThePatches/Goodloe/ReadMe.md

 Okay, I lied.
 The application now uses [AngularJS][4], since I didn't like Ember.

+#### A Word about Branches

+**Dev:** This is a semi-stable branch representing the latest stable development efforts.
+Will occasionally be a few features ahead of "master".
+**Master:** Basically the deployed version.
+Previously the active development branch, now it's going to be the "stable" branch that only differs from what is deployed by levels of configuration.

 ## Project Purpose

 The purpose of this application is to track the evolution of our MTG:Commander metagame.
 It has a public URL, but that's more for our expedience (can be used outside of my house).
 I will post more on how the database works and what information we track once the project is up and running (and into its database development portion).